CollaboratingPlatypus/MediatR/README.md

 # Project end-of-life notice

-##Because MediaR now in-process messaging with no dependencies, please do not use this fork, as there no longer a need to support the PCL version of CSL.
+##MediaR now "in-process messaging with no dependencies".
+Please do not use this fork, as there is nolonger a need to support the PCL version of CSL.

 ***